watsonwork/watsonwork-developer-docs/guides/leave_space_mutation.md

 ## Concepts

-The leave mutation allows you to leave a workspace by the space ID, where applicable.
+The leave mutation allows you to leave a workspace, where applicable, with the Space ID.
 Currently this only applicable to spaces you are currently invited to.
 In this scenario, leaveSpace is used to leave the invite.

 ## Schema